stephenreynolds/eww-widgets/README.md

 modification if your setup differs.

-You will also need to disable any notification daemon, such as dunst, as it will conflict with the included one (WIP).
+You will also need to disable any notification daemon, such as dunst, as it will conflict with the included one.

 ## Running